 How to Make Caramel Apples

-- In a large non-stick Dutch oven pot over medium heat, add the butter and melt.
-Next, add the sugar, brown sugar, Karo syrup and sweetened condensed milk and bring to a boil while stirring constantly.
-(Hint: it helps to use a square wooden spoon so you can scrape the bottom of the pan while stirring, making sure it doesn't burn)
+- Cook the caramel.
+In a large nonstick Dutch oven pot over medium heat, add the butter.
+Melt, then add the sugar, brown sugar, Karo syrup, and sweetened condensed milk and bring to a boil while stirring constantly.
+Cook until it reaches 240 degrees F, using a candy thermometer to check.

-- Take the caramel off the heat and stir in the salt and the vanilla, then let the caramel cool for about 10-15 minutes.
+- Let the caramel cool.
+As soon as it reaches 240 degrees F, take the caramel off the heat and stir in the salt and the vanilla, then let the caramel cool for about 10-15 minutes.

-- Choose the Perfect Apples: Start with firm and crisp apples, such as Granny Smith or Honeycrisp.
+- Choose your apples wisely: Start with firm and crisp apples, such as Granny Smith or Honeycrisp.
 Their tartness balances the sweetness of the caramel.
 Avoid soft or bruised apples.

-- Clean and Dry: Wash the apples thoroughly to remove any wax or dirt.
+- Be sure to clean and dry the apples: Wash the apples thoroughly to remove any wax or dirt.
 Dry them completely before dipping them into the caramel to ensure proper adhesion.

-- Dip and Twirl: Hold each apple by the stick and dip it into the melted caramel, twirling it slowly to ensure even coating.
-Lift the apple out of the caramel and let the excess drip off.
+- Let excess caramel drip off: Hold each apple by the stick and dip it into the melted caramel, twirling it slowly to ensure even coating.
+Lift the apple out of the caramel and let the excess drip off so that you aren't left with a puddle of caramel under each apple.

-- Individually Wrap: Once the caramel has fully set, wrap each apple individually in wax paper or cellophane bags.
-This not only adds a decorative touch but also helps keep the caramel apple fresh and prevents sticking.
+- To individually wrap the apples: Once the caramel has fully set, you can wrap each apple individually in wax paper or cellophane bags.
+This not only adds a decorative touch but also helps keep the caramel apple fresh and prevents them from sticking.

 Frequently Asked Questions